One of the best ways to learn something is to write about it.

 A summary of the deep-dive conversation we had as part of Episode 3 of The Question on design system team makeup.

-A summary of the deep-dive conversation we had as part of Episode 2 of The Question.
+A summary of the deep-dive conversation we had as part of Episode 2 of The Question on whether you should start your design system from the inside out or from the outside in.

-A summary of the deep-dive conversation we had as a part the first episode of The Question.
+A summary of the deep-dive conversation we had as a part the first episode of The Question on the difference between a Product Designer and a Systems Designer.

 It doesn't matter how well you understand the camera if you don't understand the person.